 The cool feature that made us realize that we can use Basecamp for bug and feature tracking, is that you can have comments in every to-do.
 You simply create a small to-do task, and we add comments and screen shots in it.

-Allowing to clients to use basecamp
+Allowing to clients to use Basecamp

 One more cool feature about Basecamp is that clients love it too, since it’s easy to use.
 We usually create a separate to-do list for them, where they can report the bugs or new features which they would like to see in the future.
 This way they are involved in the development process as well.